Diocese of Charleston: 1843 to 1950

-1950 to present
+1950 to 1989

 After appointing Walsh as coadjutor bishop for the Diocese of Youngstown in 1949, Pope Pius XII named John Russell of the Archdiocese of Baltimore in 1950 to succeed him in Charleston.
-In 1958, Pius XII appointed him as Bishop of Richmond and named Paul Hallinan as the new bishop of the Diocese of Charleston.
+In 1958, Pius XII appointed Russell as Bishop of Richmond and named Monsignor Paul Hallinan as the new bishop of Charleston.

 Recognized as one of the South's "foremost advocates of social and religious liberalism", Hallinan became known for his personal dedication to the civil rights movement and the cause of racial equality.
-In February 1961, he issued a pastoral letter in which he wrote, "With racial tension mounting, the Church must speak out clearly.
+In 1961, he issued a pastoral letter that said, "With racial tension mounting, the Church must speak out clearly.
 In justice to our people, we cannot abandon leadership to the extremists whose only creed is fear and hatred."
 However, Hallinan delayed full racial integration at Catholic institutions in the diocese out of fear for the safety of African American students.
-Explaining this decision, he said, "The Catholics are 1.3% of the population in our state.
+Explaining this decision, he said: "The Catholics are 1.3% of the population in our state.
 If the full federal power cannot carry this off, it's fatuous to think we can.
-I would take the risk on high moral principles, but it would be a hollow victory if it wrecked our school system or did harm to our children."On February 10, 1962, Pope John XXIII elevated the Diocese of Atlanta to the Archdiocese of Atlanta.
-He transferred the Diocese of Charleston from the Archdiocese of Baltimore to the new archdiocese.
-At the same time, he appointed Hallinan as the first archbishop of Atlanta and replaced him in Charleston with Francis Reh of the Archdiocese of New York.
+I would take the risk on high moral principles, but it would be a hollow victory if it wrecked our school system or did harm to our children."In 1962, Pope John XXIII elevated the Diocese of Atlanta to the Archdiocese of Atlanta.
+The Diocese of Charleston became a suffragan diocese of the new archdiocese.
+At the same time, the pope appointed Hallinan as the first archbishop of Atlanta and replaced him in Charleston with Monsignor Francis Reh of the Archdiocese of New York.
 Pope Paul VI appointed Reh in 1964 as rector of the Pontifical North American College in Rome.
 The pope named Auxiliary Bishop Ernest Unterkoefler from the Diocese of Richmond to replace Reh.

 An active participant in the American civil rights movement, Unterkoefler worked alongside Dr. Martin Luther King Jr. and ended racial segregation in all Catholic institutions in the diocese.
 Unterkoefler was also a prominent advocate for restoring the permanent diaconate in the United States, and ordained Joseph Kemper in 1971 as the first permanent deacon in the United States.

+1989 to present

-In 1989, Pope John Paul II appointed David B. Thompson of the Archdiocese of Phlladelphia to assist Unterkoefler as a coadjutor bishop.
+In 1989, Pope John Paul II appointed David B. Thompson of the Archdiocese of Philadelphia to assist Unterkoefler as a coadjutor bishop.
 After serving for 26 years as bishop of Charleston, Unterkoefler resigned in 1990 and Thompson automatically succeeded him.
-Thompson retired as bishop in 1999; John Paul II replaced him with Robert Baker from the Diocese of St. Augustine.
-During his tenure as bishop, Baker dedicated new or expanded churches, schools, and parish facilities.
+Thompson retired as bishop in 1999; John Paul II replaced him with Reverend Robert Baker from the Diocese of St. Augustine.
+During his tenure as bishop, Baker dedicated new churches and expanded existing churches, schools, and parish facilities.
 Baker was named bishop of the Diocese of Birmingham by Pope Benedict XVI in 2007.